stevendelro/react-native-auth-primer/README.md

 * Controlled inputs are necessary to keep your code declarative, Grider goes into depth with this concept, which is good for beginners.
 * Creating our own reusable textInputs was cool.
 It’s like this course is arming me with ReactNative components to use in the future.

 * He forgot to inform the user to enable eslinting by creating an .eslintrc file and to `npm I —save-dev eslint-config-rallycoding`.
-I discorvered this a bit too late and didn't implement it.
+I discovered this a bit too late and didn't implement it.

 * I’m wondering why Grider doesn’t use the React Native `StyleSheet.create` method.
 I would see it used all the time within examples online, but he makes no reference to it.
 * The following points are reasons to use `StyleSheet.create`, found on stack overflow: